Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-channel.md

 Tizen core channel Provides a communication channel that allows safe sending and receiving of data between threads.
 This channel can be used to exchange information in a synchronized state without data conflict.
 This page describes how to create a channel sender and receiver pair, send and receive data, and destroy the channel sender and receiver pair.

 ## Preparation
-To use the tizen core channel API, you must include the `tizen_core.h` header.
+To use the Tizen Core channel API, you must include the `tizen_core.h` header.
 ```c
 #include <tizen_core.h>
 ```

 ## Managing channel sender and receiver pairs
-1. Creating channel sender and receiver pairs
+### Creating channel sender and receiver pairs
 Use `tizen_core_channel_make_pair()` to create a channel sender and receiver pair.
 ```c
 {